wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <tt><strong>terraform destroy
    </strong></tt>

-   PROTIP: Amazon charges for Windows instances by the hour while it charges for Linux by the minute, as other cloud providers do.
+   PROTIP: At time of this writing, Amazon charges for Windows instances by the hour while it charges for Linux by the minute, as other cloud providers do.

 0. Verify in the provider's console (aws.amazon.com)